ironclad-vault/.github/profile/README.md

 ## 🛡️ About Ironclad

-Ironclad is designed to establish a new standard for **decentralized privacy** and **secure data custody** on the blockchain.
+Ironclad is the institutional-grade interface for **Bitcoin Inheritance** and **Trustless Vesting** on the Internet Computer.

-By leveraging **vetKeys cryptography** and the **Internet Computer (ICP)** infrastructure, Ironclad transforms static storage into a cryptographic fortress.
-Users retain absolute sovereignty over their digital secrets through end-to-end encryption, eliminating reliance on centralized intermediaries while ensuring seamless on-chain accessibility.
+By leveraging **Smart Vaults** and **Dead Man Switches**, Ironclad allows users to program the future of their assets.
+It eliminates the need for custodial intermediaries (like lawyers or banks) by ensuring funds are automatically transferred to beneficiaries or released only when specific **Time-Lock** or **Proof-of-Life** conditions are met.